ni/nimble/packages/nimble-components/src/table/specs/README.md

 Blazor support should be accomplished through the typical integration patterns.

-One aspect of note is that the data API for the `nimble-table` component will not be attribute-based, which means that the Blazor component will not be able to provide a binding-based association of its own data to that of the web component.
-Instead, we will need to leverage JSInterop to send the data to the web component, which is async by nature.
+One aspect of note is that the Data property is not attribute based so the connection from the blazor component wrapper Data property to the web component will require additional JSInterop considerations.

 ### Visual Appearance